Karry-Wu/TAWNet/README.md

 # TAWNet: Three-dimensional Adaptive Weighted Network for RGB-D Salient Object Detection
-## Our paper has been accepted by Knowledge-Based Systems.

 ## Environment
 Please refer to the `requirements.txt` file for the environment configuration we used.